Buying & Leasing Property

-Buying a house or villa in 3 steps
+Buying a house or villas in 3 steps

 Buying a house or a villa in Thailand always requires the use of a property lawyer who can guide you through the process.
 Property in Thailand is complex and for the better part unregulated.

 While many wish to own a house in Thailand, it is important that you consider the following when purchasing a house:

 Make use of registered lawyers in Thailand and reputable estate agents.

 Read through the Real Estate pitfalls in Thailand.